Do you find your dog itching, scratching, sneezing, or wheezing after a day outside or a meal? Dog allergies could be the cause.

 This is a very common skin condition that is often found in Golden and Labrador retrievers, Pit Bull terriers, German shepherd dogs, bulldogs, boxers, pugs, and other dogs with excessive folds of skin.

 Steroids, antihistamines, antibiotics, and special medicated shampoos are all potential solutions to skin-related allergies like fleas and dermatitis.
+You could check out Canine Journal to learn about the best allergy medicine for dogs if you’re not sure what the best solution for your companion is going to be.

 Mild Itching or Skin Irritation